 Fizzy Dreams Limited Edition Jewelry in Precious Metal

 In continuation of my Fizzy Dreams series, I would like to see a mix of ideas and embellishment.
-Fizzy Dreams eco-themed Coca-Cola Signature necklaces echoes the 80s.
+Fizzy Dreams Coca-Cola Signature necklaces echoes the 80s.
 They spelt the name of the wearer back then.
 The letters had a calligraphic flourish.
 My designs will express an idea – in a simple and easily relatable way with Coca Cola letters, which have long transpired the American landscape and is part of the global consumer iconography.

-Contrary to the general assumption that these letters may be created with existing font families, each one of the Fizzy Dreams expressions were carefully hand scribed to fit the shape and integrity of the original logo and overall design.
+Contrary to the general assumption that these letters may be created with existing font families, each one of the Fizzy Dreams expressions were carefully hand inscribed to fit the shape and integrity of the original logo and overall design.
 Celebrating luxury for a cause for the enlightened consumer.
 Soon to debut in precious metal!

 Fizzy Dreams Arts